 Anurati is at the top of our list of modern fonts for logos.
-This is a lovely futuristic font designed by Emmeran Richard and works great as a display typeface set.
-Use it over an image or a color block.
+This lovely futuristic font was designed by Emmeran Richard and works great as a display typeface set.
+It can be used over an image or a color block.

-Azonix is a modern sans-serif typeface with bold, geometric, upper case letters.
-If your design is all about reflecting minimalism, then you should try this cool font.
+Azonix is a modern sans-serif typeface with bold, geometric, upper-case letters.
+If your design is all about reflecting minimalism, try this cool font.
 All the letters in this font are perfectly sized and rest on an even line.

-It has excellent readability in both upper and lower case fonts.
+It has excellent readability in both upper and lower-case fonts.
 The digits are geometric with clear edges making it a great choice for the UI design of apps, clock faces, etc.

 This is a monospaced font with ultra-light strokes (in a ratio of 1:6) and an excellent set of 7 swashes.
-It is one of the most dynamic modern fonts that you can download for free and edit as required.
+Luciana is one of the most dynamic modern fonts that you can download for free and edit as required.
 The thin lines give it a feminine look and are best suited for magazines, logos, and CVs.

 7. Wild Word

-You can set the font in multiple colors, but looks best in lime green and hot pinks.
+You can set the font in multiple colors, it looks best in lime green and hot pink.

 9. Raptor Sans

-This is undisputedly one of the favorite modern fonts.
+This is undisputedly one of the most popular modern fonts.
 The Raptor Sans font has a retro sci-fi feel.
 If you want to have a retro look to your design, this is a font that you should try.

 The curved incisions in each of the glyphs add new dimensions to the letterforms.
 You can use it to write captions on T-shirts, use a logo, or include it in a display typeface.

 12. UFO Nest

 Jack Harvath designed this beautiful modern font.
-The rounded letters are inspired by full circles.
+The full circles inspire the rounded circles.
 The round edges of the letters give it a neat and clean look.
-The slant line of the letter e adds a fineness that makes it look elegant.
+The slant line of the letter “e” adds a fineness that makes it look elegant.